Neha-irongirl/da6401_assignment_2/README.md

  # DA6401 Assignment-2 Skeleton Guide

 This repository is an instructional skeleton for building the complete visual perception pipeline on Oxford-IIIT Pet.
+# Neha Rana (MA24M018)
+# M.Tech (Industrial Mathematics and Scientific Computing) IIT Madras

 ### ADDITIONAL INSTRUCTIONS FOR ASSIGNMENT2: